MuhdNaim94/AddressTokenizer/README.md

 - Insert an address to test the tokenizer
 - To re-test the program need to re-run the debugging by pressing F5

-# 2) Run console program with .bat
+# 2) Run console program with .bat (to auto re-run)

-- Download file and put inside new folder
+- Open CMD and find AddressTokenizer directories
+- Insert javac AddressTokenizer.java to create class

+### i) -Test the code

-- Just click AddressTokenizer.bat to run the program via cmd
+- Just click AddressTokenizer.bat to run the program
+- The program will auto repeat